-SOAP Notes Examples
+SOAP Note Examples

 How to write SOAP notes

 When writing SOAP notes, the first thing you need to do is write the subjective portion.
-This part contains the history and subjective findings.
+This part contains history and subjective findings.
 It also contains the information the patient reports to the medical practitioner.
 For example, if the patient first started feeling back pain after his workout at the gym, the doctor will note it down and analyze if the pain is as a result of pressure on the backbone.

 The second step is writing the objective portion.
 This portion mainly contains the observation you and the clinician have noted.
 The portion includes vision, palpation, Range of Motion, manual muscle tests, special tests and circulation among other things.
 This is where the documentation of neurological exams and tissue palpation is done.
 So a doctor will observe the result of a scan and determine the problem.

 You should then record the assessment.
 There are likely diagnoses that will be done, they should be included in this section.
-In case a conclusive diagnosis has not be taken, chart some possible diagnoses.
+In case a conclusive diagnosis has not to be taken, chart some possible diagnoses.

-The last part of your SOAP note is the plan part.
+The last part of your SOAP note is the planning part.
 This part is important as it is what contains the steps that will be taken in the treatment of the patient.
 There are different types of treatments that will be given to the patient.
 They will include therapies surgeries and medications.

 This part also contains some of the long-term treatments that will be recommended.
 This could be a change in the lifestyle of a patient.

 Provide a section where you will list the goals you would like to accomplish with the treatment like increasing range of motion or strength while reducing pain.
-If you wish to follow SOAP notes, it is important that you refer to this part everyday until you complete the plan for the individual.
+If you wish to follow SOAP notes, it is important that you refer to this part every day until you complete the plan for the individual.